hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-carlito.md

 ```sh
 omci_pipe.sh meg MIB_IDX ME_IN
 ```
-Where `MIB_IDX` is the MIB ID and the `ME_IN` is the ME instance number
+Where `MIB_IDX` is the MIB ID and `ME_IN` is the ME instance number

 ## Getting/Setting Speed LAN Mode

-To enable the 2.5 Gbps / HSGMII with auto-neg on:
+To enable the interface to sync at 2.5 Gbps / using HSGMII with auto-neg on:

 ```sh
 fw_setenv sgmii_mode 5
 ```

-To remove the value (back to default):
+To revert the afore-mentioned command:
 ```sh
 fw_setenv sgmii_mode
 ```

-To get the LAN Mode:
+To check the set value fo the LAN Mode:

 ```sh
 onu lanpsg 0
 ```
-The `link_status` variable tells the current speed
+The `link_status` variable tells the current speed:

 | Value (for `sgmii_mode` and `link_status`) | Speed                              |
 | ------------------------------------------ | ---------------------------------- |